Have all kinds of family fun decorating your own trees.

 1 Tbs. sugar

-Garlic salt, pepper, and seasoning
+Garlic salt, pepper,

 salt